Vladlukhanin/StackOverflowBot/README.md

 # StackOverflowBot
-StackOverflow bot for Q-municate (QuickBlox SDK)
+StackOverflow bot for Q-municate (based on QuickBlox JS SDK)